33 Classic Movies That Are Truly Timeless

 Memorable quote: “Buck up.
 Never say die.
 We’ll get along.”

-Charlie Chaplin was king of the silent film era, and Modern Times marks the last film in which he played his infamous character “The Tramp.”
-He’s a factory worker who falls hopelessly in love with a young woman who’s down on her luck, and the two find strength in each other … and some comedy along the way.
-It’s a quintessential film from this period of cinema that all movie buffs can both appreciate and enjoy.
-For its day, it was considered quite the comedy.
+Charlie Chaplin was king of the silent film era, and Modern Times marks the last film in which he played his famous bumbling-but-endearing character “The Tramp.”
+He’s a factory worker who falls hopelessly in love with a young woman down on her luck.
+The two find strength in each other … and some comedy along the way.
+It’s one of the good old movies that all classic film buffs can both appreciate and enjoy.
+And for its day, it was considered quite the comedy.

 Frankenstein Ecomm Via Amazon.com